carsdotcom/windshieldjs/README.md

 Each component implementation is an object with the following properties: `template`, `Model` and `adapter`.
 The template property is the only thing that is required, the Model and adapter are optional.
 A model should be a constructor function which recieves and returns an object.
 A Model is used for simple translation and transformation of component data.
 An adapter is a function which returns the Promise—this promise should resolve with an object.
 Adapters are used for pulling in external data for the component to use from client libraries, etc.

 The `template` property of the component implementation should be a function which returns a Promise—this Promise should resolve with a Handlebars template string.
 To make this as easy as possible, a helper method called `readTemplate` is available on the `windshield` object which takes the absolute path to a template file and generated the proper function for export.

+#### `path`

+The `path` property on the Windshield config object is an optional array that specifies parent directories where vision will look for the layouts sub-directory.
+The default value is `['./']`, relative to `rootDir`, meaning vision will look for templates in `rootDir/layouts` by default.

 ### <a name="page-adapters" />Page Adapters & Objects